POLICY REGARDING COMMUNICATION AND CONTACTS WITH SHAREHOLDERS, INSTITUTIONAL INVESTORS AND PROXY ADVISORS

 d) make queries regarding the ethical principles governing the Group or submit complaints through the shareholders' ethics mailbox (the "Shareholders' Ethics Mailbox");

-f) grant a proxy or cast an absentee vote at the General Shareholders' Meeting;
+e) grant a proxy or cast an absentee vote at the General Shareholders' Meeting electronically;

-The Company has a Shareholders' Ethics Mailbox within the On-Line Shareholders (OLS) interactive system, a tool through which shareholders, by filling out an electronic form, can report conduct that may involve failure to comply with the Governance and Sustainability System or the commission by any Group professional of any act that is illegal or contrary to the rules of conduct of the Code of Ethics.
+Within the "OLS Shareholders' Club" interactive system, the Company has a Shareholders' Ethics Mailbox, which is a tool through which shareholders, by filling out an electronic form, can report potential improper conduct or acts that are illegal or contrary to the Governance and Sustainability System, including the rules of conduct of the Code of Ethics.

 The guiding principles of the Shareholders' Ethics Mailbox are the following:

-a) reports of irregular conduct must always comply with standards of truthfulness and proportionality, and such mechanism may not be used for purposes other than compliance with the law or the rules of conduct of the Code of Ethics;
+a) reports of irregular conduct must always comply with standards of truthfulness and proportionality, and such mechanism may not be used for purposes other than compliance with the law or the Governance and Sustainability System, including the rules of conduct of the Code of Ethics;

 b) the confidentiality of the identity of the person reporting irregular conduct through the Shareholders' Ethics Mailbox shall be guaranteed and shall be deemed confidential information, and therefore it shall in no event be communicated to the party named in the report; and